jmatoga/HealthGuardian/README.md

 -  `Server`: the folder to maintain sources of server

--  `Scenes`: the folder to maintain scenes dependencies
+-  `ScenesControllers`: the folder to maintain scenes dependencies

 -  `Resources`: the folder to maintain layout and view of application